Thewbi/cmod_s7/README.md

 # State Machines with Verilog

+The strategy outlined in the following was taken from  https://www.fpga4student.com/2017/09/verilog-code-for-moore-fsm-sequence-detector.html

 This example creates a Moore state machine which is characterized by the fact that the output dependes on the current state (Not on the input).

 A Moore state machine needs to check the input and transition to the next state.